vmprs/Block-Tower-Tactics/README.md

    - The font provided in the download link.

    After downloading, install the font by following your operating system's font installation instructions.

+## Changing The Background
+ Changing the background is as easy as pie

+- Place your background in the bg folder and call it whatever (You can just set it as bg1.jpg)
+- Open the code in an editor (Notepad++ or just classic Notepad)
+- Underneath, find bg0.jpg and edit to the bg\yourimagename.jpg

+There you have it, you changed the background.

 ## Running the Game